dbca-wa/developer-guidance/Python_environment_management.md

 This is a summary of the workflow for managing installed Python versions and isolated, per-project virtual environments using modern tools.

 ## Sidebar: Why tho?
-We have **pip**, **virtualenv**, and a `requirements.txt` file: why would we go to to additional effort of using a package manager?
+We have **pip**, **virtualenv**, and a `requirements.txt` file: why would we go to the additional effort of using a package manager?
 Using pip alone to manage project dependencies is viable, but it has a couple of shortcomings:

 - pip doesn't handle your Python executable, only your Python dependencies.
 So if you need to upgrade Python versions (for example from 3.11 to 3.13), it doesn't assist at all.
 You could upgrade the system version of Python, but what if you need to maintain access to the old version to support another project?
 Tools such as **uv** allow you to install and manage a Python executable _specific to your project only_.
 - pip doesn't resolve dependencies of dependencies (i.e. the dependency graph). pip will only respect version pinning for dependencies that you explicitly specify.
 So for example, say I am using pandas and I pin it to version X. If a dependency of pandas (say, numpy) isn't pinned as well, the underlying version of numpy can still change when I reinstall dependencies.
 A Python environment might stop working despite none of the specified dependencies changing, because underlying dependencies introduced breaking changes.
 To get around this with pip you would need an additional tool like **pip-tools**, which allows you to pin all dependencies, explicit and nested, to a lock file for true reproducibility.
 Tools like **Poetry** and **uv** do this out of the box.